-The surface energy balance correlates radiative energy fluxes with heat fluxes between the atmosphere, the surface skin layer and the storage therein.
-In this first version, latent heat fluxes are omitted, i.e. only sensible and storage heat fluxes are considered.
+The surface energy balance correlates radiative energy fluxes with sensible and latent heat fluxes between the atmosphere, the surface skin layer and the storage thereinatmosphere, as well as with the storage heat fluxes into soil and walls.
+In this first PALM-USM version, latent heat fluxes are omitted, i. e. only sensible and storage heat fluxes are considered were omitted, since the purpose of this version was to simulate heat-wave episodes in fully urbanized areas.
+This limitation is discussed in Sect.
+4.1.
 The energy budget is expressed in the form: